-2. Physical Habitat: Number of habitat units Objective: Increase number of units • The number of habitat units in the The number of habitat units is a measure of structural complexity and habitat diversity within project reach increased by 6x, from stream channels.
-54 in 2011 to 340 in 2019.
-2. Physical Habitat: Number of pools Objective: Increase number of pools • The number of pools in the project The number of pool units is a measure of pool habitat providing slow water, over-wintering, and reach increased by 6x, from 23 in summer low flow habitat to support juvenile rearing and adult holding.
-2011 to 130 in 2019.
-2. Water Quality: Rate of Stream Temperature Increase Objective: ≤0.4°C 10-yr maximum • The rate of temperature increase in The average rate at which stream temperature increases per mile provides information about the project reach was 0.1°C per mile the net rate of warming in the project area compared to that observed pre-restoration. over three successive years (2017-2019), well below the 0.4°C 10-yr pre-project maximum
+2. Physical Habitat: Number of habitat units The number of habitat units is a measure of structural cor stream channels.
+Objective: Increase number of units nplexity and habitat diversity within • The number of habitat units in the project reach increased by 6x, from 54 in 2011 to 340 in 2019.
+Physical Habitat: Number of pools The number of pool units is a measure of pool habitat pro summer low flow habitat to support juvenile rearing and a • The number of pools in the project reach increased by 6x, from 23 in 2011 to 130 in 2019.
+2. Water Quality: Rate of Stream Temperature Increase The average rate at which stream temperature increases the net rate of warming in the project area compared to t The rate of temperature increase in the project reach was 0.1°C per mile over three successive years (2017- 2019), well below the 0.4°C 10-yr pre-project maximum